2006 OFC Club Championship: Preliminary round

 A preliminary round was held to determine the 8th and final participant in the final.
 The format was a group stage, with each team playing each other once.
 The winner of the group would qualify for the main draw.

-First round
+Group stage

 The eight remaining teams were separated into two groups, each team playing the other teams once.
-The top two teams from each group progress to the semi-finals.
-This First Round was held in Albany, New Zealand.
+The top two teams from each group progressed to the semi-finals.